Clinical Supervision – Part 6 Clinical Dealing with Non-Competence and Ensuring Legal, Ethical, and Regulatory Compliance (3HR)

 • Examine ethical & legal conduct in the supervisee/supervisor relationship.

-• Differentiate anticipatory guidance and how to implement it with supervisees
+• Differentiate between anticipatory guidance and how to implement it with supervisees

 Social workers completing this course receive 3 General Skill Building asynchronous continuing education credits.